 Hi there!
-Thanks for visiting MeredithTested.com.
-I no longer recommend this product due to the actions of Lauren Singer and her other business, Package Free Shop on Instagram and elsewhere.
-On several occasions they have deleted and blocked people who have tried to start reasonable discussions about privilege, representation, inclusion, diversity and supporting BIPOC.
+Thanks for visiting.
+I no longer recommend this product due to the actions of Simply Co. owner Lauren Singer and her business Package Free Shop on Instagram and elsewhere.
+On several occasions Lauren and Package Free Shop have deleted and blocked people who have tried to start reasonable discussions about privilege, representation, inclusion, diversity and supporting BIPOC.
 Silencing their supporters and followers is unacceptable.
 I am saddened and horrified, especially since there was a simple solution: apologize and open up a discussion.
 I will no longer support Trash is for Tossers, Package Free Shop or Simply Co. unless they issue a statement and take significant steps to better engage with their community on these important issues.

 The Simply Co. was founded by zero waste leader Lauren Singer.
 Her blog Trash is for Tossers has been a huge inspiration for my family.
 The Simply Co. detergent packaging is beautifully zero waste in a glass cylinder with a metal lid.
 The box is cardboard and the packing materials were brown paper.
 It’s simply…elegant.
 The jar holds 30oz of product and each load takes 1 or 2 tablespoons of powder.
 If you only use one scoop every time, you could potentially get 60 loads of laundry from one jar.
 The price per load may not work for some individuals or households, but I for one like supporting a business that pays such excruciating detail to every aspect of their production to keep it as low-waste as possible.